-During the 2020-21 school year, BlueSky established academic SMART goals to meet identified needs.
+During the 2021-22 school year, BlueSky established academic SMART goals to meet identified needs.
 These goals align with BlueSky's World's Best Workforce Plan to close the achievement gap, prepare students for college & career readiness and improve graduation rates for all students.
 Specific attention and focus was given to improving reading performance through BlueSky's established Q-Comp program.
 Through Q-Comp, professional learning communities were utilized to develop and implement reading instruction and support strategies to meet the needs of all students.
 Existing math and reading intervention programs were refined to provide help to students identified as needing additional support.
 Under Minnesota's North Star Accountability System, BlueSky was identified for comprehensive supports based on our graduation rates and continued to work with the Regional Centers of Excellence to improve student outcomes.
-BlueSky's academic goals and results are detailed in the following section of this report.
+As part of BlueSky's required school improvement efforts, a districtwide social and emotional learning strategy was adopted to integrate SEL throughout all of BlueSky's curriculum and support services.
+BlueSky's academic goals and results are detailed in the following section of this report

-BlueSky Charter School Goals, 2020-2021
+BlueSky Charter School Goals, 2021-2022